In this new comprehensive guide, you’ll learn:

 Defining digital graphic design:

-It is the incorporation of modern techniques to the graphic design process which spans design for print, advertising, multimedia, internet (web), packaging, signage, exhibitions, etc.
+It is the incorporation of modern techniques to the graphic design process which spans creating graphics when you’re just starting out with your blog; design for print, advertising, multimedia, internet (web), packaging, signage, exhibitions, etc.

 At the heart of it all, is the…